odea-project/qAlgorithms/docs/description_qpeaks.md

 statistical tests for validation and finally, conflicting peak descriptions are resolved.
 The final peaks are described by position, height, width and area.

+## Limitations
+qPeaks uses a regression model with four coefficients.
+This means that any sparsely sampled signal will incur a massive increase in relative error from a lack of degrees of freedom.
+When fitting five points, even a very poor fit of a straight line will be preferable to the "obvious" peak shape since it has more degrees of freedom by a factor of four.
+This and similar effects could cause a lower than desired peak recognition rate.

 ## Processing Stages

 ### Stage 0: Prerequisites